 Of course General Eiling escaped the Phantom Zone, the exact mechanics of which remain a mystery, and continued to be a thorn in the side of many heroes.
 He was seen fighting Green Lantern Hal Jordan, among others until he was recruited into the super villain team know as the Society, where he is just one among hundreds of villains.
 The Society planned on going to war with the heroes, and the first part of their plan was The Battle of Metropolis, which Eiling was a part of.
 However, the Society members were defeated by the combined efforts of many heroes.
 Eventually The General was recruited into another team, the Suicide Squad, lead by Rick Flag.
 The team was assembled in order to bring in a specified target, but General Eiling betrayed his team to this target.
 Amanda Waller had prepared for the Generals traitorous and deceptive ways by implanting a small explosive device in General Eilings head.
 Rick Flag detonated the bomb in order to punish the General for his betrayal.
 The injury sustained from the bomb slowly regenerated, but left him with slight amnesia.
 Surprisingly he served with the Suicide Squad through the events of the Salvation Run.

-General Eiling has issues with Captain Atom and work together begrudgingly.
-The difference is he is an African American and has not used The Shaggy Man body to become The General.
+General Eiling has issues with Captain Atom and they work together begrudgingly.
+The differences are that he is an African American and has not used The Shaggy Man body to become The General.
+He sends out Major Force to help Firestorm defeat his new enemies and capture Firestorm so that he can work for the government.

 Superhuman Strength- While in possession of the Shaggy Man's body, General Eiling possessed vast physical strength, enabling him to lift well in excess of 100 tons without any effort.
 He was one of the strongest beings on the planet, and he has been able to engage multiple Justice League members in combat concurrently, including such powerhouses as Steel, Orion, Martian Manhunter, and Superman, as well as others.